engin-rl/demographic_data_analyzer/README.md

 # Round all decimals to the nearest tenth.

 # Development
-* Write your code in demographic_data_analyzer.py.
+* The code is in demographic_data_analyzer.py.
-* For development, you can use main.py to test your code.
+* For development, use main.py to test the code.
 # Testing
 * The unit tests for this project are in test_module.py.
 * The tests from test_module.py are imported into main.py for convenience.